 In Trinidad and Tobago I have witnessed how many businesses open and close in a short time and the reason is because most do not know the potential that exists in how to reach people by building a brand beyond just selling a product.

 Branding is the work of brand management with the aim of making it known, desired and with a positive image in the minds and hearts of consumers.
-Branding or brand management involves actions related to the purpose, brand values and positioning, creating a connection with the public to influence their purchasing decisions.
+Branding or brand management involves actions related to the purpose, brand values

 We are part of a global consumer movement that forces companies to think meticulously at every step.
 Every marketing strategy and action can be echoed in every corner of the city, country, or even the world.